 Nam connected with over fifty women following the #escapethecorset movement.
 Her research brings to light, the strength, intelligence, and courage of Korean women who have demonstrated not just their potential but also a capacity for activism through concrete acts of feminism.

 More upcoming events can be found on the CSWS Events page.

 This five-week study abroad program in the islands of the Palauan archipelago will include working with locals, students, and staff from Palau to excavate and analyze archaeological remains that date back to some of the earliest stages of prehistoric settlement in Micronesia ca. 3000 years ago.

-July 25 - August 29, 2020
+Summer - July 25 to August 29, 2020

 Priority - February 15 (receive $100 program discount)